 What do I serve with meatballs?

 You can't go wrong with classic spaghetti and meatballs.
 Cook your favorite dry spaghetti or homemade pasta and toss with tomato sauce and meatballs.
 Meatball sliders are also a classic.
-Throw the meatballs and sauce in your favorite rolls and you have a delicious dinner.
-For a low-cal option, eat them with your favorite sauce poured on top.
-No matter what, it pairs perfectly with the best Caesar Salad.
+Throw the meatballs and sauce in your favorite rolls and you have a delicious quick dinner.
+Since they are so delicious, you can just eat them with your favorite sauce poured on top.
+No matter what, it pairs perfectly with a classic Caesar Salad and Cheesy Stuffed Garlic Bread.

-If you make these oven-baked easy, homemade meatballs with buttermilk, I'd love to know what you think in the comments below!
+If you make these oven-baked easy, homemade panko meatballs, I'd love to know what you think in the comments below!
+And for more meatball recipes, check out my chicken panko meatball recipe!

 📖 Recipe